welborau/assignment1/bio.md

 # My name is Austin Welborn and this is my Bio!
+Enjoy reading about me.

 # Programming Background
 Experience I have in programming include:  MatLab (approximately 4 years), AutoLisp, HTML, CSS, Javascript, but it wasn't until last quarter when I really got into C++ in CS165.